Data-Linkage/pes_match/docs/CODE_OF_CONDUCT.md

 Where this Code of Conduct says:

-- "Project", we mean this `govcookiecutter` GitHub repository;
+- "Project", we mean this `pes_match` GitHub repository;
-- "Maintainer", we mean the `best-practice-and-impact` organisation owners; and
+- "Maintainer", we mean the `Data-Linkage` organisation owners; and
-- "Leadership", we mean both `best-practice-and-impact` organisation owners, line managers, and other leadership within the Office for National Statistics.
+- "Leadership", we mean both `Data-Linkage` organisation owners, line managers, and other leadership within the Office for National Statistics.

 ### Our Pledge